 The first question is: What is a (normal) post type?

-The two best-known post types in WordPress are Pages and posts(Blog Posts).
-For each new content to be created for a website, you decide which post type is the most appropriate for every new piece of content for your site.
-This decision depends on various factors, including how the information should be displayed and which fields you need in the backend.
+The two best known in WordPress are Pages and posts(Blog Posts).
+For each new content to be created for a website, you decide which post type is the most suitable.
+This depends on several factors, including how you want the information to be visible and which fields you need in the backend.

 But what happens if you want to publish content that a normal page or post can't manage?

 You might already have a clue: You need a new way to add content to the backend.
 A kind of input mask with exactly the fields you need.
 This is what Advanced Custom Fields offers you.
 The plugin with the same name mentioned above allows you to define and create these fields comfortably in the backend.
 Once this structure is in place, you can move on to the next step.

 This is when Custom Post Types come into play.
 It is very important to know that it makes sense to create a custom post type for the use of Advanced Custom Fields .
 In my case, I call the Custom Post Type (CPT) simply therapist.

 You could always program the Custom Post Type yourself.
 But I used to the plugin "Custom Post Type UI" instead and I'll explain more about it in the next section.

 If Advanced Custom Fields (ACF) weren't enough wizardry for you so far, we've got something else up our sleeve: ACF in combination with Custom Post Type UI, short CPT UI.

 This allows you to display database content directly in the frontend as desired.
 In my case, I was faced with the challenge of building a filter search with different fields.
-So I first had to upload all data to the backend using a CSV import.
+I had to first upload all the data into the backend using a CSV import.

 After the import, I used Custom Post Type and Advanced Custom Fields for the basis of my filter search in the frontend.
 More about this in the next section.